Denise is a freelance writer of many genres, an animal rescuer and advocate, and a spirituality and paranormal enthusiast.

 Start Your Search Immediately

-If you have a lost or missing beloved pet dog or cat—time is of the essence.
-Begin your search immediately and as soon as you notice your pet is missing.
+If you have a lost or missing beloved pet dog or cat, time is of the essence.
+Begin your search immediately, as soon as you notice your pet is missing.
 The more time that passes, the farther away your lost animal companion can travel, and the more dangers he or she can encounter.
 Keep in mind that lost or missing pets can become so frightened and confused that they may wander a great distance and/or hide in precarious locations.
 Therefore, your search should reach far and wide.

 Remember: Do Not Lose Hope